A Sweet Potato Breakfast Porridge With One Bonus Nutrient-Packed Ingredient

 However, making the same dish every day can get a little, well, boring.
 Not to mention, since our bodies thrive on nutrient diversity, mixing it up can be beneficial for overall health, too.

-While I was participating in Whole30 this February, I had to bump oatmeal from my usual breakfast lineup—since oats aren't part of the protocol (you can read more about that plant-based Whole30 experience here).
+While I was participating in Whole30 last winter, I had to bump oatmeal from my usual breakfast lineup—since oats aren't part of the protocol (you can read more about that plant-based Whole30 experience here).
 While green smoothies were still on the menu, there were some mornings (particularly in winter) when a chilly meal didn't sound so appealing—so I was in search of a warm dish to fill my oatmeal void.

 Then, I was introduced to an Ayurvedic breakfast dish with sweet potatoes as the star.
 I was immediately hooked, and I began experimenting with my own take.